The Catholic Church of St Edmund of Abingdon and St Frideswide

-Coronavirus safeguards Although we can welcome people for Mass and other services, the coronavirus has not gone away, so there are still precautions in place.
-Everyone attending Mass will be required to keep at least one metre away from other people (except members of their own household) and to wear a face covering.
+Coronavirus safeguards Everyone visiting the church is required to keep at least one metre away from other people (except members of their own household) and to wear a face covering.
 It is good to bring your own face covering, but we will supply a face mask to anyone who turns up without one.
-Further precautions include: no sign of peace, no singing, and no offertory collection (there will instead be a retiring collection).
-After each Mass the church has to be closed and cleaned.

-Confessions The Sacrament of Reconciliation (Confession) will be available in the church between 5.30pm and 6.15pm on Saturdays.
-If this is not convenient, Confession is available by appointment.
+Confessions During the lockdown, Confession is available by appointment.
 Please phone the parish office (01865 256750).